 Polychrome is a term derived from the Greek words 'poly,' meaning 'many,' and 'chroma,' meaning 'color.'
 This practice involves the use of multiple colors in the decoration of interiors, exteriors, and artistic or architectural elements.
-In interior design, polychrome can manifest through painted surfaces, multi-colored fabrics, varied color applications on furniture, and colorful decorative objects.
+In interior design, polychrome can manifest through painted surfaces as a form of Decorative Painting, multi-colored fabrics and other Textiles, varied color applications on furniture, and colorful decorative objects.

 Historically, polychrome decoration was a significant aspect in many cultures and periods, such as ancient Greek and Roman architecture, where buildings and sculptures were brightly colored, contrary to the common misconception that they were monochromatic.
 In more recent times, polychrome has been embraced in various design styles, including Art Deco, Victorian, and Contemporary, showcasing the timelessness and versatility of using diverse colors to enhance aesthetic appeal and create dynamic spaces.

-Understanding and applying polychrome in interior design requires a keen eye for color coordination, balance, and the ability to combine various hues and shades in a way that complements the overall design theme.
+Understanding and applying polychrome in interior design requires a keen eye for color coordination, Colour Harmony, balance, and the ability to combine various Hues and shades in a way that complements the overall design theme.
 It is an expressive approach that can add depth, interest, and vibrancy to a space.

 Polychrome incorporates multiple colors in its design, creating a vibrant and dynamic look, while monochrome focuses on variations of a single color, offering a more subdued and cohesive appearance.